jonnor/embeddedml/README.md

 Kernel to Row an Kernel to Column tricks save memory.
 Also has Vectored Convolution, 1D Winograd Convolution are computationally faster.
 * ResNet use stride instead of pooling layers to reduce size.
 Less computations?
+* Grouped convolutions.
+Not convolving (output of) entire past layers, but just subsets.
+Allows to eliminate redundant computations. https://github.com/ShichenLiu/CondenseNet - approx twice as efficient as MobileNets

 ### Kernel dictionaries